Highway Tune: Themes and composition

 The song has received many comparisons to the work of Led Zeppelin, including comparison to the vocals of Robert Plant.

 Reception

 The song topped the Billboard Mainstream Rock and Active Rock stations in September 2017.
 The Mainstream Rock chart was topped in just 14 weeks.
 Billboard magazine noted that, outside of solo musicians breaking away from their original band, Greta Van Fleet with "Highway Tune" was the fastest for a band to top the Mainstream Rock charts with their debut single since Tantric's 2001 single "Breakdown" and 3 Doors Down's 2000 single "Kryptonite".
 Loudwire named it the second best hard rock song of 2017.
+HelloMusicTheory ranked the song as the 8th best rock song of the 2010s.